Vswaroop04/memos/README.md

 The Idea is to build a RAG that Ingests PersonalNotes/PersonalKB into a Vector DB allowing you to query and retrieve information from your own personal knowledge.

-I want to build this without using any AI tool just like old times research and build
+I built this without using any AI tool just like old times pure research and building.

 ##  History

 A few days ago I built the simplest possible RAG system just to make sure I fully experiment the core concepts.
 It was probably around 50 lines of Python.
-Since then I’ve been experimenting with different parts of the stack and testing different approaches to see what works best.
+Since then I have been experimenting with different parts of the stack and testing different approaches to see what works best.

-Now I’m trying to take it beyond the prototype stage and think more about how to make it production-friendly.
+Now I am trying to take it beyond the prototype stage and think more about how to make it production-friendly.

-Stack -
+### Stack and why I choose what -

 1. Fast API - The idea is to build this fast so Fast api felt like a good option
 2. Vector DB